jtgry/personal-blog/content/notes/how-to-fix-git.md

 ---

-## Accidently made a commit to master/main branch
+## Accidently made a commit to master/main branch, here's how to fix it!

     git branch backup